Vivek2610/config-driven-crm/README.md

 # Pulse CRM

 A **config-driven CRM starter** built with React, TypeScript, and Vite.
-The UI is not hardcoded — contact folders, field types, and values are rendered dynamically from JSON configuration files.
+Contact folders, field types, values, and the entire page layout are rendered dynamically from JSON configuration files — no hardcoded panel structure in JSX.

 ---